use-ink/contracts-ui/README.md

-# Substrate Contracts Explorer
+# Substrate Contracts UI

-Substrate Contracts Explorer is a `React.js` application for testing WASM smart contracts deployment and interaction on compatible Substrate blockchains.
+Substrate Contracts UI is a `React.js` application for testing WASM smart contracts deployment and interaction on compatible Substrate blockchains.
 Currently works only with smart contracts written in [ink!](https://paritytech.github.io/ink-docs/) but should support similar smart contract languages in the near future.

 In order to deploy a smart contract you have to run a local [Substrate Contracts Node](https://github.com/paritytech/substrate-contracts-node).